renpy/renpy/sphinx/source/displayables.rst

 There are three image file formats we recommend you use:

-* Webp
+* WEBP
-* Png
+* PNG
-* Jpg
+* JPG

-Non-animated Gif and Bmp files are also supported, but should not be used in modern games.
+Non-animated GIF and BMP files are also supported, but should not be used in modern games.

-Loading an Image from from a file on disk and decoding it so it can be drawn to the screen takes a long amount of time.
+Loading an Image from a file on disk and decoding it so it can be drawn to the screen takes a long amount of time.
 While measured in the tenths or hundreds of seconds, the duration of the loading process is long enough that it can prevent an acceptable framerate, and become